amathew4538/TerrariaLauncher/README.md

-# Teraria Launcher: A manager for locally installed tModLoaders
+# Teraria Launcher: A tModLoader Manager
 ## Features:
 - It sits as an app in your folder
 - It automatically determines the tmodloader instance through folder name